pepmartinez/cascade-config/README.md

   * `regexp: regex`: selects all vars whose name matches `regex`

 * `.file(filename, opts)`: loads object from a file. `filename` supports variable substitution.
 Options are:
-  * `ignore_missing`: if truish, jus return an empty object if the file can not be read; if false, raise an error.
+  * `ignore_missing`: if truish, just return an empty object if the file can not be read; if false, raise an error.
 Defaults to false
 * `.directory(opts)`: loads a single object composed by an entire file hierarchy.
 Only js and json files are considered, and the resulting object reflects the relative path of the file.
 That is, a file `a/b/c.js` containing `{n:1, b:6}` would produce `{a: {b: {c: {n: 1, b: 6}}}}`.
 Also, dots in file or dir names are changed into `_`.
 Options are:
   * `files`: base dir to read files from. defaults to `__dirname + '/etc'`, and supports variable substitution
 * `.mongodb (opts)`: reads an object from a mongodb database, specified by mongodb url, database, collection and _id value.
 All 4 support variable substitution.
 Options are: